-Nigerian Bitterleaf Soup
+Nigerian Bitterleaf Soup (Ofe Onugbu)

 Here is a guide to making the much talked about “ofe onugbu”.
 I stated in the download-able Nigerian foods Eguide that most Nigerian soups are named after the leaves or the thickener used in making them.

 This soup can be made with either egusi (melon seeds), ede (cocoa yam), ofor, achi or even ogbono.
 Yes, we made the ogbono soup video with bitter leaves.
 But the most popular of them all is the cocoa yam and bitter leaves and that is what you will find in the video below.

 Bitter leaf soup, like most other Nigerian soups is named after the particular leaf which is used in preparing it.
 But of course you need to wash this leaf to remove at least ninety percent of the bitter taste, just so you don’t end up with a very bitter soup.

 This would serve about ten person person or more depending on stomach size and all.
 You are free to increase the size of the ingredients if you want to serve a larger number of people.
 You can also refrigerate the remainder in case you have a smaller family.